 Benchmark name J.P.
 Morgan EMBI Global Diversified (Total Return) Benchmark definition The index measures the performance of USD-denominated emerging markets sovereign and quasi-sovereign bonds using a diversification scheme that allows for more even weight distribution among the countries in the index.
 Use of the benchmark as investment universe.
 In general, the issuers in the portfolio of the Sub-Fund are for the majority part of the benchmark.
-This said, investments outside this benchmark are admitted; in the determination of risk levels / parameters for performance comparison.
+This said, investments outside this benchmark are admitted; in the determination of risk levels / parameters for performance comparison to calculate the outperformance fee for some share classes.
+For share classes in currencies other than the currency of the sub-fund, another corresponding index may be used in order to calculate outperformance fees as applicable (see "Outperformance fee" below).
 Deviation level of the portfolio composition from the benchmark The Sub-Fund being managed actively, its objective is not to invest in all constituents of the benchmark, nor to invest to the same extent in the constituents of the benchmark.
 Under normal market conditions, the tracking error of the Sub-Fund will be moderate to important, this is comprised between 0.75% and 3%.
 This measure is an estimation of the deviation of the Sub-Fund's performance compared to the performance of the benchmark.
 The more the tracking error is important, the more deviations compared to the benchmark are important.
 The effective tracking error depends notably on the market conditions (volatility and correlations between financial instruments) and can deviate from the expected tracking error.